Best Web-based Help Desks

 Who is it recommended for?

 Atera is designed in two versions that cater to managed service providers and IT departments.
-Both sides have four plans and all include the Help Desk service.
-Plans all also include a user self-service portal and a knowledge base that can be integrated into that and used to provide scripts for support staff.
+Both iterations have four plans and all include the Help Desk service.
+All plans also include a user self-service portal and a knowledge base that can be integrated into that and used to provide scripts for support staff.

 Pros: